-VIII.
-Selective Disclosure to Analysts and Measures to Avoid Rule 10b-5 Liability publicly disseminate the information in compliance with Regulation FD is evidence of inadequate disclosure controls and procedures in violation of Rule 13a-15.
+The SEC also charged Siebel with violating Rule 13a-15 under the Exchange Act, which requires issuers to maintain disclosure controls and procedures to ensure the proper handling of information required to be disclosed in reports filed or submitted under the Exchange Act and to ensure that management is provided the information necessary to make timely disclosure decisions.
+The SEC alleged that Siebel's failure to publicly disseminate the information in compliance with Regulation FD is evidence of inadequate disclosure controls and procedures in violation of Rule 13a-15.
 This represented the first time the SEC had charged an issuer with a violation of Rule 13a-15 and it bears noting that this claim was made in connection with Regulation FD rather than financial statements or periodic reports.
 This charge highlights the need for companies to address the disclosure requirements under Form 8-K, because a failure to file, or a late filing of, a required Form 8-K may serve as the basis for allegations that the issuer's disclosure controls and procedures were inadequate.